Wall Shelf with Hooks | DIY

 This large headboard coat rack shelf was made using part of an old coffee table to make the shelves.

-I’m including this small shelf with hooks in the headboard section because it was made using legs of a bed with a large piece of trim board. do you love the color as much as I do?
+I’m including this small shelf with hooks in the headboard section because it was made using bed legs and a large piece of trim board.
+Do you love the color as much as I do?

 A small bunk bed coat rack shelf with a chalkboard.